quii/learn-go-with-tests/anti-patterns.md

 - Mocks are sometimes helpful, but they're extremely powerful and therefore easy to misuse.
 Try giving yourself the constraint of using stubs instead.
 - Verifying implementation detail with spies is sometimes helpful, but try to avoid it.
 Remember your implementation detail is usually not important, and you don't want your tests coupled to them if possible.
 Look to couple your tests to **useful behaviour rather than incidental details**.
+- [Read my posts on naming test doubles](https://quii.dev/Start_naming_your_test_doubles_correctly) if the taxonomy of test doubles is a little unclear

 #### Consolidate dependencies